frankliu197/Git-tutorial/GIT.md

 By default git diff shows you all unstaged changes; it tells you what has not been added for commiting.
 Here are some modifiers you can use with git diff:
 --staged Shows you all your the staged changes instead

-git diff <commit> shows you all changes done to the git repository since the given commit.
+<code>git diff \<commit\></code> shows you all changes done to the git repository since the given commit.
-Thus you can see all staged and unstaged changes together since your last commit with: git diff HEAD
+Thus you can see all staged and unstaged changes together since your last commit with: <code>git diff HEAD</code>

 ```
 $ git diff HEAD